ssha-org/ssha_web/content/lore.md

 5. Report to the officers and Executive Committee at annual meeting.

-6. Vice President selects a chair, normally one of the two members entering the third and final year of service.
+6. The President selects a chair, normally one of the two members entering the third and final year of service.

 C. **President's Book Award Committee**